emjosephs/eQTL/README.md

 usage: python make_snps_files.py [gff file] [vcf file] [scaf_number] [distance] [out directory] [all/noncoding] [annotation summary file]

-distance refers to the distance from the TSS or TES that you want to include in the file. with the all option, you get all SNPs included in the genotype file and with the noncoding option you only get noncoding SNPs If you use the noncoding option, you need to add an annotation summary file.
+Distance refers to the distance from the TSS or TES that you want to include in the file.

+With the all option, you get all SNPs included in the genotype file and with the noncoding option you only get noncoding SNPs

+If you use the noncoding option, you need to add an annotation summary file.
 If not, you can use a "." here.

 [You can read more about the annotation format here](http://www.genomicconflict.com/wiki/index.php?title=Roberts_Annotations)